mahfuzurrahman98/bit-mascot-assignment/README.md

 ## Setup

-Follow these steps to set up the Inventory Management System locally:
+Follow these steps to set up the project locally:

 1. Clone the repository: